 They’re ahead of their U.S. counterparts in math but behind in computers, says CALS ag economist Paul Mitchell.
 Most of them didn’t know how to use a spreadsheet, he says.
 And when Mitchell talked about his research on markets for certified organic potatoes, first he had to explain organic certification.

 But the CALS team found the Vietnamese students to be unsurpassed in one respect—they were intensely eager to learn.
 “After class, they all lined up with questions,” says Grainger.
-“When I held office hours in the afternoon, the whole class would show up.”This article was posted in Agriculture, Environment, Fall 2011, Field Notes, Spring 2012 and tagged Agricultural economics, Bob Mitchell, business, Corbett Grainger, Hanoi University of Agriculture, HUA, International, Paul Mitchell, Randy Dunham, Vietnam.
+“When I held office hours in the afternoon, the whole class would show up.”This article was posted in Agriculture, Environment, Fall 2011, Field Notes and tagged Agricultural economics, Bob Mitchell, business, Corbett Grainger, Hanoi University of Agriculture, HUA, International, Paul Mitchell, Randy Dunham, Vietnam.